 Quirky fashion and accessories store Skinnydip uses “exclusive access” for loyal customers as an act of appreciation.
 They offer early access to sales and promotions for customers who spend more than £500 a year and are member of their tiered rewards program.

-You can send them a personalized ‘certificate’, verifying the donation.
-Add a sincere note thanking them for their patronage and for helping you to support a worthy cause.
+You can send them a personalized ‘certificate’ verifying the donation.
+Add a sincere customer appreciation letter thanking them for their patronage and for helping you to support a worthy cause.

 A great example of charitable giving on a customers behalf is Uncommon Goods, who donate $1 for every purchase made to a charity of the customers choice.
 Since they began the program in 2001, they have donated over $1,000,000!

 In customer-facing businesses, there will be many, many opportunities to make a small exception for a loyal customer.